bloodmc/GriefDefenderDoc/docs/wiki/basic/Claim-Management.md

 ```

 Since the world `valhalla` is of type `overworld` , go into `normal` folder.
 You will see a folder named `valhalla`.
-Inside this folder will be a config folder named `world.conf`.
+Inside this folder will be a config folder named `world.yml`.
 Edit the config file to be the following

 ```
 # 1.2.7